How is Ice Cream Made With Liquid Nitrogen?

 All that’s really needed are the usual ice cream ingredients (cream, sugar, milk, vanilla, and other ingredients depending on the flavor), a stainless steel mixing bowl, a nitrogen cylinder, some safety glasses, and cryo gloves.
 The last two things on the list are meant for safety reasons.
 You’re dealing with a freezing gas, so you’ll need to keep your hands from freezing and your eyes from reacting to the gas.
 Combining your ingredients together as normal, you’d then add the liquid nitrogen.
 As you pour in your liquid nitrogen, the gas will go from its liquid state into its gaseous state.
 It’ll kinda look like your making some mad science concoction as it floats around the bowl.

 This is a very simple, homemade method of creating cold treats.
 Plus, it’s not only better to use liquid nitrogen, but it’s actually natural and even quicker.
 How much quicker?
 Well, flash freezing means freezing almost instantaneously, or in a flash (ha ha), and this concept is deliciously exemplified by making ice cream with liquid nitrogen.
 It takes minutes to make.
 There are many ice cream shops that use this gas to make their ice cream.
 Not all of them, but a good chunk of them do.
 And you know what?
 Since nitrogen is primarily used in these shops, that means other treats can be made with this gas.
 It’s how Dippin’ Dots are made, and milkshakes and sorbet can get the same treatment.
-Another thing worth noting is what is going on when flash freezing, and why it’s so ideal for ice cream shops to use liquid nitrogen in their ice cream.
+Another thing worth noting is what is going on with flash freezing, and why it’s so ideal for ice cream shops to use liquid nitrogen in their ice cream.

 Liquid Nitrogen vs Traditional Freezers